benjaminykim/benjaminykim/README.md

 I'm Ben, a lover of all things software.
 I intern at [Swim](https://swimapp.io/) and have also worked at [Soda Labs](https://sodalabs.co/) and [UC Berkeley's Division of Data Science](https://data.berkeley.edu/).
 I specialize as a FullStack engineer but have experience building neural models and researching machine learning.

+**Currently Me**
-- 🔭 I’m currently working on a social network for gratitude
+- 🔭 My side project is a [social network for gratitude](https://github.com/thank-tank)
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m learning Ruby on Rails
 - 💬 Ask me about [hydroponics](https://www.wikiwand.com/en/Hydroponics)
 - 📫 How to reach me: [email](mailto::1996byk@gmail.com)
 - ⚡ Fun fact: hydroponics uses 90% less water than traditional agriculture